 The Federal DUI Refusal-To-Test Statutes

-When federal law enforcement officers investigate impaired driving incidents occurring on federal law, they will often read the Federal Implied Consent Law taken from Section 3118 of Title 18 of the United States Code, which puts the driver on notice that a refusal to provide a valid sample of her breath for testing would result in suspension of driving privileges on federal property.
+When federal law enforcement officers investigate impaired driving incidents occurring on federal law, they will often read the Federal Implied Consent Law taken from Section 3118 of Title 18 of the United States Code, which puts the driver on notice that a refusal to provide a valid sample of her breath for testing would result in the suspension of driving privileges on federal property.

 An issue often arises about whether the officers have given adequate notice when the DUI is prosecuted under the Assimilative Crimes Act.
 The notice requirements that are explained in the federal implied-consent statute, 18 U.S.C. § 3118, are less detailed than the notice required under Federal Law.

 The federal DUI refusal-to-test statute, 18 U.S.C. § 3118, provides that a person who refuses to submit to a breathalyzer test, “after having been first advised of the consequences of such a refusal, shall be denied the privilege of operating a motor vehicle upon the special maritime and territorial jurisdiction of the United States during a period of a year commencing on the date of arrest upon which such test or tests was refused….”
 18 U.S.C. § 3118(b).